Cubbie Station: Sale of Cubbie Station to Macquarie Infrastructure and Real Assets (MIRA) and Macquarie Asset Management (MAM)

+In 2012, the Chinese textile company Shandong Ruyi purchased Cubbie Station for $232 million.

+In 2019, a Macquarie-run agricultural fund acquired a 49% stake in Cubbie Station.

+In 2022, MAM acquired the remaining 51% stake in Cubbie Station, bringing its total ownership to 100%.

 Purchase of Cubbie Station by Shandong Ruyi

 On 31 August 2012 the Australian Government, on advice from the Foreign Investment Review Board, approved the sale of Cubbie Group, to a consortium comprising Shandong RuYi Scientific & Technological Group Co Ltd, a clothing and textile company owned by Chinese and Japanese investors, and Lempriere Group, an Australian family-owned company involved in wool trading and agricultural property management.
 The approval provided RuYi with an 80% initial ownership interest on condition that this interest be reduced to 51% within three years.
 The interest is to be sold to an independent third party.
 The consortium are bound by existing water licence conditions and the property is operated and managed by the Australian company using the existing workforce.

 The purchase of Cubbie Station by foreign interests had the support of the major opposition party in the Australian Parliament, the Liberal Party.
 However, there was dissension amongst some members of the Nationals, who had concerns with foreign-ownership of agricultural land and water rights, claiming that the sale is not in Australia's national interest.